wintercms/docs/markup/templating/templating.md

 ------------- | -------------
 `{% extend %}` | Use [Layouts](../../docs/cms/layouts) or `{% placeholder %}`
 `{% include %}` | Use `{% partial %}` or `{% content %}`

+## Custom Twig filters and functions

+Custom Twig filters and functions can be registered with the `registerMarkupTags` method of the plugin registration class.
+For detailed documentation see [Extending Twig](../../docs/plugin/registration#extending-twig).